glennsky/samc21_adc/README.md

 Acknowledgements
 -----------------
-The API was copied from https://github.com/coryjfowler/MCP_CAN_lib, as well as the constant files mcp_can_dfs.h.
-Other things might be from there, also.
+Little bits of code (generally single lines) here and there were copied from the Arduino core.